 Defying global pressure, Maduro seeks re-election in Venezuela

-With the mainstream opposition boycotting the election, the 55-year-old former bus driver is expected to win despite his unpopularity.
+With the mainstream opposition boycotting the election, two of his most popular rivals barred from standing, President Nicolas Maduro is expected to win despite his unpopularity.

 CARACAS - Venezuelan President Nicolas Maduro is seeking a six-year term on Sunday in a vote condemned by foes as the “coronation” of a dictator and likely to bring fresh foreign sanctions.